metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 Like your [campaign performance]({{ site.url }}/run-profitable-campaigns/ "Run Profitable Campaigns") your online store must be measurable too.

-After all he site makes the sales &mdash; you must fine tune every aspect of your webshop to perform better.
+After all the site makes the sales &mdash; you must fine tune every aspect of your webshop to perform better.

 ## Single Point Of Success, Single Point Of Failure